rubenrabb01/Modeling-MacFish-database/Seasonal distance range.md

 ```
 get_re_var(m2)[2] / sum(get_re_var(m2))
 ```
+:warning:
-:warning:  Cant compute random effect variances (probably because random slopes not present as fixed effects, hence, some variance components equal zero).
-Re-fit the model
+- Cant compute random effect variances (probably because random slopes not present as fixed effects, hence, some variance components equal zero)
+- Re-fit the model
-Also there is some issue with the _sjstats_ package.
+- There is also some issue with the _sjstats_ package.
 Try the following for next session:

 ```
 :books:`library(devtools)`
 install_local("~/Teri_longit_move/scripts/sjstats_0.17.8.tar.gz")